-To the extent that a provider can assist a beneficiary in an objective assessment of his/her needs and potential options to meet those needs, they may do so.
-Contracted providers may engage in discussions with beneficiaries should a beneficiary seek advice.
+To the extent that a provider can assist a member in an objective assessment of his/her needs and potential options to meet those needs, they may do so.
+Contracted providers may engage in discussions with members should a member seek advice.
 However, Commonwealth Care Alliance must ensure that contracted providers are aware of their responsibility to remain neutral when assisting with enrollment decisions and do not:

-- Offer scope of appointment forms - Accept Medicare enrollment applications - Make phone calls or direct, urge, or attempt to persuade beneficiaries to enroll in a specific plan based on financial or any other interests of the provider - Mail marketing materials on behalf of Commonwealth Care Alliance - Offer anything of value to induce plan enrollees to select them as their provider - Offer incentives to persuade beneficiaries to enroll in a particular plan or organization - · Conduct health screening as a marketing activity - · Accept compensation directly or indirectly from the plan for enrollment activities - Distribute materials/applications in an exam room
+- Offer scope-of-appointment forms - Accept Medicare enrollment applications - Make phone calls or direct, urge, or attempt to persuade members to enroll in a specific plan based on financial or any other interests of the provider - Mail marketing materials on behalf of Commonwealth Care Alliance - Offer anything of value to induce plan members to select them as their provider - Offer incentives to persuade members to enroll in a particular plan or organization - Conduct health screening as a marketing activity - Accept compensation directly or indirectly from the plan for enrollment activities - Distribute materials/applications in an exam room